 Entrust us with your literary work

-By entrusting us with your literary work, you take it to our a professional translator, highly qualified in his field.
-So that we can assess your manuscript, we ask that you send it in Word format, Open Office or Rich Text Format.
-We will then send you a quotation in the form of a Paypal invoice.
-If it suits you, you will be able to pay with ease.
-Otherwise, the invoice will be deleted after a period of 30 days.
+By entrusting us with your literary work, you entrust it to our professional translator, highly qualified in his field.
+In order for us to evaluate your manuscript, please send it to us in Word, Open Office or Rich Text Format.
+We will send you a quote in the form of a Paypal invoice.
+If it suits you, you can pay with ease.
+Otherwise, the invoice will be deleted after 30 days.

-We ask for a 50% advance on the total amount of the invoice.
-The balance is payable on delivery of the translation.
-It takes up to two months for the work to be completed.
+We require a 50% advance on the total amount of the invoice.
+The balance is payable upon delivery of the translation.
+It takes up to two months for the job to be completed.
 We thank you for your interest.

-WE DO NOT TRANSLATE THE TECHNICAL AND TEACHING BOOKS.
+WE DO NOT TRANSLATE TECHNICAL AND EDUCATIONAL BOOKS.